Argivist/Exploring-the-Advantages-of-Communication-between-Autonomous-Vehicles-on-Road-Networks/README.md

 - Unity engine Version 2020.3.19f1

+--
 ### Setup
-- Download and install the unity hub from the official website: https://unity3d.com/get-unity/download
+- Download and install the Unity Hub from the official website: https://unity3d.com/get-unity/download
-- Open the unity hub required to install the recommended version
+- Open the Unity Hub required to install the recommended version
 - Go to the install tab on the left
-- Click on install editor and Search for the specific version for this project
+- Click on install editor and search for the specific version for this project
 - Install the specified version
+--
 ### Project Setup
-- Clone the repository to your local machine, Avoid cloning to a OneDrive directory as it may cause issues with the file paths
+- Clone the repository to your local machine.
+Avoid cloning to a OneDrive directory as it may cause issues with the file paths
 - Open the Unity Hub
 - Click on the add project button
-- Click on add project fromm disk
+- Click on Add project from disk
 - Navigate to the cloned repository and select the project folder
-- click on add project
+- Click on Add Project
-- The project should be visible in your unity hub
+- The project should be visible in your Unity Hub
+--
 ### Running the Project
-This project is a simulation adn therefore runs and stores data for analysis
+This project is a simulation and therefore runs and stores data for analysis

-- Open the project by double click ing it
+- Open the project by double-clicking it
 - Once the Unity editor opens, you can select between various environments made for the simulation.
     - Go to the `Scenes` or `locations` folder in the assets tab and double click any of the scenes you wish to simulate on
-- Once open, click on the play button in the top middle section of the unity editor
+- Once open, click on the play button in the top middle section of the Unity editor
 - Wait until none of the vehicles are spawned and the tab on the right shows no vehicle in the pane.
 - Click on the play button to end the simulation.
 - The data is saved in the `SimulationData` folder in the navigation pane